jessicarubinwilliams/neojurassicpdx/capstone-proposal.md

 ## _List the absolute minimum features the project requires to meet this purpose or goal:_

 * _A full CRUD API of plant listings_
-* _A web-based front-end UI for querying the API and displaying the results_

 ## _What tools, frameworks, libraries, APIs, modules and/or other resources (whatever is specific to your track, and your language) will you use to create this MVP?
 List them all here.
 Be specific._

-* _Firebase, Cloud Firestore, Express and Node.js for the API_
+* _Typescript, Firebase, Cloud Firestore, Express and Node.js for the API_
-* _React for the UI_

 ## _If you finish developing the minimum viable product (MVP) with time to spare, what will you work on next?
 Describe these features here: Be specific._

+* _A web-based React front-end UI for querying the API and displaying the results (Read functionality)_
-* _A web-based front-end UI for Create, Update, Delete functionality of the API_
+* _A web-based React front-end UI for Create, Update, Delete functionality of the API_
 * _Deploying both the API & the UI_
 * _Add @neojurassic's Instagram feed to the UI (with Marc's permission)_
 * _Get fancier with the UI styling_